Alireza-Motazedian/Dockerized_LSTM/README.md

 source ~/.bashrc
 ```

-Now, you can just type:
+Now, you can simply type:

 ```bash
 start-docker
 ```

-#### Option 3: Automatic
+### Option 3: Automatic

-To start Docker automatically when you open WSL:
+To start Docker automatically when WSL starts:

 1. Open WSL and edit the WSL configuration file:

    ```bash
    sudo nano /etc/wsl.conf
    ```
-2. Add the following lines:
+2. Add these lines:

    ```
    [boot]
    command="service docker start"
    ```
-3. Save the file (Ctrl + X, then Y, then Enter).
+3. Save and exit (Ctrl + X, then Y, then Enter).
 4. Restart WSL:

    ```bash
    wsl --shutdown
    ```

-## 4. Setting Up Docker for a Data Science Project
+# 4. Setting Up Docker for a Data Science Project

-Docker Project Setup for Python and Jupyter Notebooks
-This guide creates a portable and reproducible Docker project template that lets you develop Python scripts and Jupyter notebooks using VS Code in a containerized environment.
+A guide to creating a portable and reproducible Docker project template for developing Python scripts and Jupyter notebooks in a containerized environment using VS Code.

-### 4.1.
+## 4.1.
 Step 1: Install Prerequisites

 - Install Docker Desktop with WSL integration on Windows 11.
 - Install Visual Studio Code.
-- In VS Code, install these extensions: Docker, Remote - Containers, Python, and Jupyter.
+- In VS Code, add these extensions: Docker, Remote - Containers, Python, and Jupyter.

-### 4.2.
+## 4.2.
 Step 2: Set Up Your Project Repository

 - Create a new Git repository (or clone an existing one).
 - In the repository folder, create these files: